Security Minded, Mission Focused

 Mission Enablement Through Secure Operations

-Our approach to cybersecurity and risk management places organizational mission at the forefront of our efforts.
-We execute with the goal of driving business operations forward through effective cyber risk and management.
+EGT's approach to cybersecurity and risk management places an organization's mission and the national interest at the forefront of our efforts.
+We drive business operations forward through integrated cyber risk management.
+We stand ready to support the Federal Government to identify, protect against, and recover from sophisticated cyber campaigns.

 We combine IT and security domain expertise with problem solving skills and consulting acumen to develop, transform and execute enterprise cybersecurity programs.
 Our experts speak the languages of our respective stakeholders at all levels of the Federal Government to support innovation and modernization in an ever-changing threat landscape.